-The resistance of a neonatal patient circuit should be tested for proper functionality of the ventilator for neonatal patient size applications using ET tubes of 3.5 millimeter or greater on patients with lung compliances of 3 or greater.
+The resistance of a neonatal patient circuit should be tested for proper functionality of the ventilator for neonatal patient size applications.
 Excessive circuit resistance under these circumstances may result in triggering a Circuit Occlusion Alarm.

 This resistance test applies to all neonatal applications except nCPAP.